 - Your address: if you move either within Cornwall or outside of the area.

-- Your home details: for example if your tenancy or rent changes or you have a new landlord, we will need their details.
+- Your tenancy or rent details: for example if your rent changes or you have a new landlord.

-- Your payments: for example if who we need to pay benefit to or the way in which the benefit is paid changes.
+- Your payments: for example if the person we need to pay benefit to changes.

 - Your circumstances and your partners circumstances: for example if your (or your partners) name changes, your job or the benefits you get change, or your income and/or savings change.